adreyyan/sharkiauction/private-auction/README.md

 > **Sealed-bid auctions with encrypted bids using Zama's fhEVM**

-Built with the same fhEVM structure as the approved [sharkitrading](https://github.com/adreyyan/sharkitrading) project.
+Built with Zama's fhEVM for true on-chain privacy.

 ---